IMPORTANT NOTICE ON RULES AND REGULATIONS

 - passport containing at least two blank pages, issued within 10 years before the submission of the visa application and its validity shall extend at least three months after the intended date of departure from the Schengen area,

-- a United Kingdom residence permit/long term visa valid for at least 3 months beyond the intended departure from the Schengen area,
+- a United Kingdom residence permit valid for at least one months beyond the intended departure from the Schengen area,

 - a passport-size colour photo (not older than 6 months),